shiheqing/shiheqing.github.io/_pages/about.md

 Simple Codes
 ======
 I have written some simple codes which solves PDEs numerically using for example Monte Carlo, Finite Difference and so on in my Github repository, which you may find useful.
-Some codes that used to reproduce a theory in some interesting papers are also available.
+Some codes that used to reproduce interesting papers I read during my research are also available.
 If you are interested in those, you can visit my Github page for details.
 I will constantly update some simple codes there.